danielcristho/django-network-dashboard/README.md

-### Network automation web-base using django&paramiko
+### Network automation dashboard using Django and Paramiko